ScottyLabs/crashcourse/README.md

 CrashCourse Website
 ===================

 There's nothing special about this site: it's just static HTML and CSS.
 If you need to edit something, you can go ahead and change the HTML directly.
-At some point this will change to jekyll (either as a learning exercise for Ruby/jekyll or for CrashCourse last year to improve maintainability).
+At some point this will change to jekyll (either as a learning exercise for Ruby/jekyll or for CrashCourse next year to improve maintainability).

 Site Contents
 -------------